Tax Deduction Tips for Writers

 - Signage (for example, to announce your book signing) and display costs.
 This could include banners, posters—even a billboard if you had the budget for it!

-- Website costs — these include design and development of your author website, as well as monthly or annual hosting fees.
+- Website costs — these include the design and development of your author website, as well as monthly or annual hosting fees.

-- Newsletters — if you pay a newsletter service like (like Constant Contact or MailChimp) to send out newsletters to your readers, the monthly fees are tax deductible.
+- Newsletters — if you pay for a newsletter service like (like Constant Contact or MailChimp) to send out newsletters to your readers, the monthly fees are tax deductible.

 Author Tax Tip: If you are a self-published author who paid an all-inclusive fee to publish and promote your book, make sure you check to see if promotional items are included in your package.
 Depending on your tax status, you may be able to break out the cost of these advertising fees to include them in your Schedule C deductions.

-Disclaimer: This article is meant to give general insight into tax information that might apply to writers, and to give readers an entry point so they themselves can research further.
+Disclaimer: This article is meant to give general insight into tax information that might apply to writers, and to provide readers an entry point so they can research further.
 While every effort was made to ensure the information in this article was accurate at the time it was written, the Book Publishing site guide is a writer—not a tax expert.
 Therefore, anyone filing his or her taxes should consult a qualified tax preparer or tax expert for updated federal and state income tax and sales tax laws and further specifics on how these rules might apply to an individual tax situation.

-For specific IRS resources regarding the subjects mentioned in this article, refer to IRS Publication 334 (2012), Tax Guide for Small Business
+For specific IRS resources regarding the subjects mentioned in this article, refer to IRS Publication 334 (2012), Tax Guide for Small Business.

 Note: The general information included in this article is not to be used avoid any tax penalties that might be levied by the IRS (see the Treasury Circular 230 regulation for the specific provision).